Cornwall Good Seafood Guide logo

 Capture Info

 Caught in gill nets, and occasionally in pots, usually close to shore.
-Fisheries targeting live fish use specialist pots designed to target small wrasse and crabs.
+Fisheries targeting live fish use specialist pots designed to target small wrasse.

 References